 A third party may report a suspected violation of the Ethics Act by a board member in writing and under oath to the chair of a board or commission.
 The chair will give a copy to the board member and to the Attorney General and review the report to determine whether a violation may or does exist.
 If the chair determines a violation exists, the board member will be asked to refrain from deliberating, voting, or participating in the matter.

 COMPLAINTS (AS 39.52.310-330)

-After investigation, the Attorney General may dismiss a complaint for lack of probable cause to believe a violation occurred.
+After investigation, the Attorney General may dismiss a complaint for lack of probable cause to believe a violation occurred or recommend corrective action.
 The complainant and board member will be promptly notified of this decision.

 CONFIDENTIALITY (AS 39.52.340)

 Complaints and investigations prior to formal proceedings are confidential.
 If the Attorney General finds evidence of probable criminal activity, the appropriate law enforcement agency shall be notified.

 HEARINGS (AS 39.52.350-360)

 An accusation by the Attorney General of an alleged violation may result in a hearing.
 An administrative law judge from the state's Office of Administrative Hearings serves as hearing officer and determines the time, place and other matters.
 The parties to the proceeding are the Attorney General, acting as prosecutor, and the accused public officer, who may be represented by an attorney.
 Within 30 days after the hearing, the hearing officer files a report with the Personnel Board and provides a copy to the parties.